-- 8.2.4.1 The MCO must mail a written acknowledgment to the Enrollee or Provider acting on behalf of the Enrollee, within ten (10) days of receiving a written Grievance, and may combine it with the MCO's notice of resolution if a decision is made within the ten (10) days. - 8.2.4.2 The MCO must maintain a log of all Grievances, oral and written. - 8.2.4.3 The MCO must not require submission of a written Grievance as a condition of the MCO taking action on the Grievance. - 8.2.4.4 The MCO must give Enrollees any reasonable assistance in completing forms and taking other procedural steps, including but not limited to, providing interpreter services and toll-free numbers that have adequate TTY/TTD and interpreter capability.
-[Minnesota Statutes, §62Q.69] - 8.2.4.5 The individual making a decision on a Grievance shall not have been involved in any previous level of review or decision-making.
-[42 CFR §438.406(b)(2)(i)] - 8.2.4.6 If the MCO is deciding a Grievance regarding the denial of an expedited resolution of an Appeal or one that involves clinical issues, the individual making the decision must be a

-Health Care Professional with appropriate clinical expertise in treating the Enrollee's condition or disease.
-The MCO shall make a determination in accordance with the timeframe for an expedited Appeal.
+- 8.2.4.1 The MCO must mail a written acknowledgment to the Enrollee or Provider acting on behalf of the Enrollee, within ten (10) days of receiving a written Grievance, and may combine it with the MCO's notice of resolution if a decision is made within the ten (10) days.
+[42 CFR §438.406(b)] - 8.2.4.2 The MCO must maintain a log of all Grievances, oral and written. - 8.2.4.3 The MCO must not require submission of a written Grievance as a condition of the MCO taking action on the Grievance. - 8.2.4.4 The MCO must give Enrollees any reasonable assistance in completing forms and taking other procedural steps, including but not limited to providing interpreter services and toll-free numbers that have adequate TTY/TTD and interpreter capability. [[42 CFR §438.406(a)]; Minnesota Statutes, §62Q.69] - 8.2.4.5 The individual making a decision on a Grievance shall not have been involved in any previous level of review or decision-making.
+[42 CFR §438.406(b)(2)(i)] - 8.2.4.6 If the MCO is deciding a Grievance regarding the denial of an expedited resolution of an Appeal or one that involves clinical issues, the individual making the decision must be a Health Care Professional with appropriate clinical expertise in treating the Enrollee's condition or disease.
+[42 CFR §438.406(b)(2)(ii)] The MCO shall make a determination in accordance with the timeframe for an expedited Appeal. - 8.2.4.7 A grievance concerning a denial of an expedited appeal shall be processed as an expedited grievance within a timeframe of seventy-two (72) hours.